jaeoh2/self-driving-car-nd/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 # **Traffic Sign Recognition**

-## Writeup Template
+## Introduction

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+This is the project of udacity Term1 German traffic sign classifier project.
+The goal of this project is the following:

 * Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
+* Data preprocessing, Data augmentation
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images